silviaCerby/gitbook/docs/support_and_use_cases/best_practices/accounts/cerby-secure-automation-non-human-identity-best-practices.md

 ---
-description: This article describes Cerby’s best practices for creating, securing, and managing your service accounts.
+description: "This article describes Cerby’s best practices for creating, securing, and managing your service accounts."
 intercom_id: 9677654
 ---